lixx21/Introduction-to-statistics/descriptive_statistics.md

 x̄ (x-bar) is the sample mean
 n is the number of values in the sample

-The two numbers x¯ and s are often used to summarize data.
+The two numbers x̄ and s are often used to summarize data.
 Both are sensitive to a few large or small data.
 If that is a concern, use the median and the interquartile range.